the-punisher-29/TripSync/README.md

 ## Features

 ### Traveler
-- **Share Ride Details**: Share ride details such as TripId, Driver Name, Driver Phone Number, and cab number through WhatsApp or SMS.
+- **Share Ride Details**: Share ride details such as TripId, Driver Name, Driver Phone Number, and cab number through  SMS.
 The shared link expires after the trip is complete.
 - **Audit Trail**: View an audit trail of the rides shared.

 ### Traveler Companion